solent-eng/solent/README.md

 "I definitely see the value, having gone through the pain of implementing get/setsockopt.
 You've taken the common 5 or 6 steps required to get a BSD socket up and running and boiled it down to a nice set of options.
 Kudos."
-(Lead developer of a prominent free software operating system)
+(Lead developer of a free software operating system project)

 "I'm guessing you're off work, how long have you got for all this (really jealous BTW). (,,,) So when I said jealous I meant of your time, you have